mb1504/eesteclctampere_ws_22/README.md

 - `pip install python-telegram-bot -U --pre`
   - pre-releases https://github.com/python-telegram-bot/python-telegram-bot/wiki/introduction-to-the-API
-  - If you want to use older version like 13.0
+  - If you want to use older version like 13.0 the syntax is quite different.

 ### Data is stored with sqlite3 database so let's install that